Software & Apps

 You get software updates on iOS in a number of ways.
 App updates are provided in the App Store, and operating system updates in the Settings app.

 To check for updates in the iOS or iPadOs App Store, open the app and tap your avatar or initials in the circle at the top right of the window.
-You’ll see some account information such as your name and Apple ID, you’l be able to see your purchased apps and subscriptions, and do payment-related tasks such buy or redeem gift cards, and more.
+You’ll see some account information such as your name and Apple ID, you’l be able to see your purchased apps and subscriptions, and perform payment-related tasks such as buy or redeem gift cards, and more.
 Scroll down a bit, and you’ll see Available Updates, if there are any; below that, you’ll see Updated Recently, showing apps you’ve updated in the past couple of weeks.

 Tap Update to update a single app, or Update All to update all your apps.
 If you want to check for available updates, pull down on that screen to refresh the list.

-To check for iOS updates, go to Settings > General > Software Update.
+To check for iOS or iPadOS updates, go to Settings > General > Software Update.
 If an update is available, you’ll have the option to install it.
-On this screen, tap Automatic Updates, then you can choose whether to download iOS updates, and whether to have apps automatically updated.
-As you can see on that screen, automatic iOS updates are only applied overnight, when your iOS device is connected to a charger and on wi-fi.
-Your iOS device will restart after each operating system update.
+On this screen, tap Automatic Updates, then you can choose whether to download iOS updates, and whether to have them installed automatically.
+You can also choose to have your device automatically install Security Responses & System Files; you should turn this setting on, as this will ensure that your device receives important security updates as soon as possible.

 Getting software updates on macOS

 For apps not purchased from the Mac App Store, the way to check for updates varies.
-There is often a Check for Updates option in the app’s preferences, or under the app’s name menu (next to the Apple menu in the top-left corner of the screen), sometimes under About [the name of the app] as is the case with some web browsers.
+There is often a Check for Updates option in the app’s preferences, or under the app’s name menu (next to the Apple menu in the top-left corner of the screen), or sometimes under About [the name of the app], as is the case with some web browsers.
 Some apps have their own updater app, such as Microsoft AutoUpdate (included with Microsoft Office) and Intego’s NetUpdate.
 Other Mac apps update themselves using a framework like Sparkle.
 In some cases, an app will check for updates, then tell you to go to the developer’s website to download the latest version of the app.

 • Check for updates: Enable this to tell your Mac to check for operating system updates and security updates regularly.
 This should be checked.